-For a savory pate a choux recipe, leave the sugar out of the dough, and fill the baked puffs with chicken salad.
+For a savory choux recipe, leave the sugar out of the dough, and fill the baked puffs with chicken salad.
 Easy, right?

 Is Choux Pastry Easy to Make?

-Yes!
-You don’t need a mixer unless you want to use one when adding in the eggs.
+Also, you don’t need a mixer unless you want to use one when adding the eggs.
 Otherwise, you just need a pot and a good spatula for stirring.

 Common Problems with Pate a Choux

 This is a problem if the recipes calls for too many eggs.
-The solution is start by omitting one egg at a time to see if that fixed the problem.
+The solution is make another batch with one less eggs to see if that fixed the problem.

-Solution: Don’t use too many eggs and bake long enough.
+Solutions: Don’t use too many eggs and bake long enough to dry them out.

-Solution: Let the dough cool completely before piping, and you may find that you didn’t need more flour after all if the problem is the dough temperature.
+Let the dough cool for 20-30 minutes before piping, and you may find that you didn’t need more flour after all if the problem is the dough temperature.